-The primary business activity of the Company is the manufacture of vodka, scented vodka. bitters, liquers and other alcoholic beverages.
+The primary business activity of the Company is the manufacture of vodka, scented vodka, bitters, liquers and other alcoholic beverages.
 The manufacturing process uses purified water and natural ingredients: nuts, berries, fruit juice, honey and herbs.
 The Company continues to espouse long-standing Lithuanian production traditions, and its products have won multiple awards for their quality and outstanding recipes.
-The Company's technologists and marketing specialists created sixteen new products in vodka, bitter, liquer and brandy categories in 2013.
+In 2014 the Company's technologists and marketing specialists created fifty seven new products in vodka, bitter, liquer and brandy categories, whereof 40 were custom-made ("private labels").